Conewago Township, York County, Pennsylvania

-Conewago Township is a township in York County, Pennsylvania, USA.
-The township encompasses the land between the Conewago Creek and the Little Conewago Creek west of their conjunction.
+Conewago Township is a township in York County, Pennsylvania, United States.
+The township encompasses the land between the Conewago Creek and the Little Conewago Creek, west of their conjunction.
 The township was formed in 1818 from the northeastern portion of Dover Township and the southeastern portion of Newberry Township and consists of approximately 11,000 acres.
-The population was 8,527 at the 2020 census.
+The population was 8,532 at the 2020 census.

+In the Iroquois language, "Conewago" (or "Conewaugha") means “at the place of the rapids.”

 Geography

 According to the United States Census Bureau, the township has a total area of 24.7 sqmi, of which 24.4 sqmi is land and 0.2 sqmi, or 0.93%, is water.